FORM

 - Welfare economies

-(b) Services that the Central bank of Kenya offers to commercial banks
+bank of Kenya offers to commercial banks

 - Accept deposit for safe keeping